 Americans also began creating alcohol at home from grains and grape juice.
 Homemade alcohol, called moonshine or bathtub gin, was then sold to the speakeasies.
 These black market sales helped to build and popularise city gangs, such as the Chicago Outfit led by Al Capone.

 Prohibition ended in 1933 when the Twenty-First Amendment was passed.
 Although the production of alcohol at distilleries in the USA became legal, some states decided to extend the ban.
-In fact, it was illegal in Chattanooga, Tennessee until May 2013.
+It was illegal in Chattanooga, Tennessee, until May 2013.

 What is the Kentucky Bourbon Trail?

-Kentucky is where 95% of the world’s bourbon comes from.
-While some spirits are created worldwide, the U.S. Congress declared bourbon an indigenous product, which means that it can only be created in distilleries in the USA.
+Kentucky produces 95% of the world’s bourbon.
+While some spirits are produced worldwide, the U.S. Congress declared bourbon an indigenous product, which means that it can only be produced in distilleries in the USA.

 The Kentucky Bourbon Trail program was launched in 1999 to promote the distillery industry in Kentucky.
 When the program began, there were 7 distilleries listed on the trail.
-Today, 42 Kentucky distilleries have joined the program.
-These include some of the most iconic distilleries in the USA.
+Today, 42 Kentucky distilleries have joined the program, including some of the most iconic distilleries in the USA.

 10 Amazing Distilleries in the USA